canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 The ISED [Policy on Title to Intellectual Property Arising Under Crown Procurement Contracts](https://www.ic.gc.ca/eic/site/068.nsf/eng/00005.html) provides that the contractor is to own the rights to foreground intellectual property (IP) created as a result of a Crown procurement contract.
 But when the Crown's intended use of the IP can be met through licence arrangements, it has the opportunity to seek the needed licence(s) whether broad or narrow.

-The PSPC [Standard Acquisition Clauses and Conditions Manual](https://buyandsell.gc.ca/policy-and-guidelines/standard-acquisition-clauses-and-conditions-manual) provides clauses to request a [License to Material Subject to Copyright](https://buyandsell.gc.ca/policy-and-guidelines/standard-acquisition-clauses-and-conditions-manual/5/K/K3030C/2).
-You can use the clauses in contracts if the department or agency wants the copyright in the work to belong to the contractor but wishes to obtain a license to exercise all rights comprised in the copyright.
+As part of the discussion with the institution’s legal services unit and the consideration of applicable policy, it should be noted that PSPC  [Standard Acquisition Clauses and Conditions Manual](https://buyandsell.gc.ca/policy-and-guidelines/standard-acquisition-clauses-and-conditions-manual) provides clauses to request a [License to Material Subject to Copyright](https://buyandsell.gc.ca/policy-and-guidelines/standard-acquisition-clauses-and-conditions-manual/5/K/K3030C/2), which can use the clauses in contracts if the department or agency wants the copyright in the work to belong to the contractor but wishes to obtain a license to exercise all rights comprised in the copyright.

-Departments or agencies are able to release code developed as a result of a Crown procurement contract under an open source software licence.
-The contract can also ask that the contracting body be responsible for publishing the source code under an acceptable open source software licence or contribute directly to existing open source software using that project's licence.
+Departments or agencies are able to release code developed as a result of a Crown procurement contract under an open source software licence where such rights have been granted to Canada.
+The procurement contract could also require that the contracting body be responsible for publishing the source code under an acceptable open source software licence or contribute directly to existing open source software using that project's licence, and such clauses would be effective where agreed to by the supplier.

 ## Consider Security Implications